-D.4.3 ENTRY REQUIREMENTS
+D.12.2 ADMISSION REQUIREMENTS

-The normal admission requirements for Masters in Education programmes shall apply.
+The normal admission requirements for Master of Education programmes shall apply.
 In addition students intending to pursue this programme will be expected to meet the following admission requirements.

-- (i) An Honours degree in Psychology OR a four-year (level 8) Bachelor's degree with Psychology as a major subject.
-C-grade average is required for the degree. - (ii) A professional teacher training qualification
+- An Honours degree in Psychology OR a four-year (level 8) Bachelor's degree with Psychology as a major subject.
+Cgrade average is required for the degree.
+AND - (ii) A professional teacher training qualification.